NatashaRy/house-price-predictor/README.md

 - **Outcome**: Two main tasks were defined:
   - Perform data analysis and visualization to identify correlations.
   - Build a machine learning model to predict house prices.
 #### 2. Data Understanding
 - **Dataset**: Sourced from [Kaggle](https://www.kaggle.com/codeinstitute/housing-prices-data), containing 79 variables describing house attributes and sale prices.
 - **Key Variables**: Features like `GrLivArea`, `OverallQual`, and `GarageArea` were identified as potentially significant predictors.
 #### 3. Data Preparation
 - **Steps**:
   - Handled missing values (e.g., imputation for `LotFrontage`).
   - Created new features like `TotalSF` (Total Square Footage) and `HouseAge`.
   - Addressed outliers and optimized data types.
 - **Outcome**: A clean dataset ready for analysis and modeling.
 #### 4. Modeling
 - **Model**: An **ExtraTreesRegressor** was selected for its ability to handle both linear and non-linear relationships.
 - **Performance**:
   - **Train Set R²**: 0.809
   - **Test Set R²**: 0.793
 - **Key Features**: `OverallQual`, `GrLivArea`, `GarageArea`, and `KitchenQual`.
 #### 5. Evaluation
 - The model exceeded the client's expectations, achieving an R² score above the required 0.75 on the test set.
 - Visualizations like residual plots and feature importance charts were used to validate the model's performance.
 #### 6. Deployment
 - A user-friendly dashboard was developed using **Streamlit** to present insights and allow real-time predictions.
 - The app was deployed via [Render](https://render.com) for easy access.

 By combining data analysis, machine learning, and an interactive dashboard, this project delivers actionable insights and accurate predictions tailored to the client's needs.

 ## Dataset Content
 - The dataset is sourced from [Kaggle](https://www.kaggle.com/codeinstitute/housing-prices-data).
-We then created a fictitious user story where predictive analytics can be applied in a real project in the workplace.
+A fictitious user story was created to demonstrate how predictive analytics could be applied in a real workplace project.
-- The dataset has almost 1.5 thousand rows and represents housing records from Ames, Iowa, indicating house profile (Floor Area, Basement, Garage, Kitchen, Lot, Porch, Wood Deck, Year Built) and its respective sale price for houses built between 1872 and 2010.
+- The dataset has almost 1.5 thousand rows and represents housing records from Ames, Iowa, indicating the house profile (Floor Area, Basement, Garage, Kitchen, Lot, Porch, Wood Deck, Year Built) and its respective sale price for houses built between 1872 and 2010.

 |Variable|Meaning|Units|
 |:----|:----|:----|